Relationship Needs: Polyamory & Casual Sex

 Lindsay: Well, did it work for those people?

 Tobias: No, it never does.
-I mean, these people somehow delude themselves into thinking it might…
+I mean, these people somehow delude themselves into thinking it might…but it might work for us!

 Even for mature, relationally-stable practitioners, extra relational experiences often cause individuals to grow apart.
 This is not to assert polyamory cannot work but that it is the exception to a rule that most polyamorous relationships suffer instability which jeopardizes long term or permanent success.